pgorod/pgorod.github.io/_posts/2017-05-19-Concepts-Campaigns-Email-Templates.md

 1. **You can relaunch the Wizard**.
 It's not just an initial step for Campaign Creation.
 It's also a way to Edit a Campaign, repeat it, and edit elements of a Campaign (Templates and Target Lists).
 To relaunch the Wizard, go into `Campaigns` module, click on a Campaign, and there's an action on the top to launch the Wizard again (this can be either in a dropdown menu or separate button, depending on your settings).

-2. In the Target List step of the Wizard, you can **create a new Target List** from whithin the Wizard.
+2. In the Target List step of the Wizard, you can **create a new Target List** from within the Wizard.
 You can also **edit a list**, by clicking on it, and it opens in a new window so you can add or remove `Targets`.

-3. In the Email Templates step of the Wizard, you can **create a new Email Template** from whithin the Wizard.
+3. In the Email Templates step of the Wizard, you can **create a new Email Template** from within the Wizard.
 This can be done by starting with a brand new template, or by starting from a copy of an existing one.
 You can also **edit a template** directly in the Window.

 ## Campaign Results

+(article to be completed)